FusionAuth/fusionauth-site/site/_posts/2020-11-18-reconinfosec-fusionauth.md

 **Dan:** Tell me a bit about your work as a developer/architect.

-**Whitney:** I'm the lead architect at Recon Infosec.
+**Whitney:** I'm the lead architect at Recon InfoSec.
 We are a managed security services provider, and we also provide [security training through our Network Defense Range](https://www.reconinfosec.com/training/).
 Both of these live on pretty sizable security stacks composed of a wide variety of tools that we use--for threat hunting, monitoring, ticketing, forensics, triaging, etc. I'm responsible for architecting/maintaining those stacks and finding the best ways to integrate everything we need in the most secure and efficient ways possible.

 > [FusionAuth] has saved us from having to build our own middleware on top of Cognito, or drop $$$ on something like Auth0 or Okta.